rodrigo-fonseca-oliveira/ai-architect/README.md

 ---

+## Retrieval backend notes

+- The legacy Chroma-based retrieval path (used when LC_RAG_ENABLED=false) may return no citations in certain isolated environments due to persistence edge cases.
+For stable behavior and future features, prefer the LangChain backend by setting LC_RAG_ENABLED=true.
+- We plan to deprecate the legacy path and consolidate on LangChain, including multi-query and hyDE improvements.

 ## Local development and testing

 See docs/testing.md for a full cheat sheet.
 You can also use the Makefile for convenience.